-Have you ever had a Skype video call only for it to begin and in your video thumbnail preview you realize that your room behind you looks like a drunken tornado rolled through on a bender?
+But while Skype might not let you swap out backgrounds, it does give you the ability to blur the background.
+After all, haven’t you ever had a Skype video call only for it to begin and in your video thumbnail preview you realize that your room behind you looks like a drunken tornado rolled through on a bender?
 Of course you have.
 It’s happened to all of us.

-As Microsoft reveals, “Background blur in Skype is similar to background blur in Microsoft Teams.
+“Background blur in Skype is similar to background blur in Microsoft Teams.
 It takes the stress out of turning on your video and puts the focus where it belongs—on you!
 With a simple toggle, right-click, or even through your Skype settings, your background will be instantly and subtly blurred, leaving just you as the only focal point.
 Background blur in Skype and Teams uses artificial intelligence (AI)—trained in human form detection—to keep you in focus during your call.
 This technology is also trained to detect your hair, hands, and arms, making a call with background blur just as relaxed and easy as a regular video call.”

-The feature will roll out this week to users everywhere.
 But how to use it?
 We’re glad you asked…

 How To Use Skype’s New Background Blur Feature